 Are you interested in becoming a volunteer advocate for the Victim Assistance Team?
 Advocates provide support and information to CSU community members who are survivors of interpersonal violence and their support people.
 Advocates complete a 40-hour training class which is held in the fall semester.
 There is an option to receive 3 credits for taking the training (graduate or undergraduate).
 Interested volunteers will complete an application and an interview before being enrollment.

-Applications for the Summer and Fall 2018 trainings will be available in April.
+Applications for the Summer and Fall 2018 trainings are available below.

 If you have questions, please contact Casey Malsam at firstname.lastname@example.org or 970-491-6384.